HangfireIO/Hangfire.Documentation/background-processing/throttling.rst

 Hangfire.Throttling package contains advanced types and methods to apply concurrency and rate limits directly to our background jobs without touching any logic related to queues, workers, servers or using additional services.
 So we can control how many particular background jobs are running at the same point of time  or within a specific time window.

-Throttling is performed asynchronously by rescheduling jobs at a later time or deleting them instead when throttling condition is met, depending on the configured behavior.
+Throttling is performed asynchronously by rescheduling jobs to a later time or deleting them when throttling condition is met, depending on the configured behavior.
 And while throttled jobs are waiting for their turn, our workers are free to process other enqueued background jobs.

 The primary focus of this package is to provide a simpler way of reducing the load on external resources.
 Databases or third-party services affected by background jobs may suffer from additional concurrency, causing increased latency and error rates.
 While standard solution to use different queues with a constrained number of workers works well enough, it requires additional infrastructure planning and may lead to underutilization.
 And throttling primitives are much easier to use for this purpose.